 This year is no different and it’s an opportunity to watch some of the real greats of yesteryear as they play in honour of the great man of Munster, Anthony Foley.

 “The game is being played in honour of my old mate ‘Axel’ Foley.
-All takings are being donated to charity and I hope that anyone visiting Dublin will come down to the RDS Stadium.
+All takings are being donated to his children’s trust fund and I hope that anyone visiting Dublin will come down to the RDS Stadium.

 "The game starts at 6pm and players like Mike Tindall, Lawrence Dallaglio Gordon D’Arcy, David Wallace and many more are lacing their boots up for an evening of fun!
 Anthony’s sisters, Rosie and Orla, are our touch judges and this will be a very poignant event.